ray-project/ray/doc/source/rllib/package_ref/offline.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-For reading data from offline files (for example when no simulator/environment is available), you can use the built-in JsonReader class.
-You will have to change the "input" config setting from "sampler" (default) to a JSON file name (str), a list of JSON files, or a path name (str) that contains json files.
+For reading data from offline files (for example when no simulator/environment is available), you can use the built-in :py:class:`~ray.rllib.offline.json_reader.JsonReader` class.
+You will have to change the ``input`` config setting from "sampler" (default) to a JSON file name (str), a list of JSON files, or a path name (str) that contains json files.
-Alternatively, you can specify a callable that returns a new InputReader object.
+Alternatively, you can specify a callable that returns a new :py:class:`~ray.rllib.offline.input_reader.InputReader` instance.

 .. autoclass:: ray.rllib.offline.json_reader.JsonReader
     :special-members: __init__